emdagh/wee/doc/log.md

 # Development diary

+## 2018-09-24 (8 hrs)
+Today, I decided to learn C++17 as a part of my PDP's / ILO's.
+Haven't put it into SMART context yet...
+But I'll do so ASAP.

+Worked on OpenGL low-level stuff.
+VertexBuffers mostly.
+Trying to iterate over an std::tuple<Ts...>.
+Seems way easier in C++17...

+## 2018-09-24 (8 hrs)
+Generalized terrain (cosine waves) so that it can tilt and tile inifinetely.
+Generalized particle system to have external draw and update functions.
+Played around with particle systems.
+Worked on the PDP a bit.

 ## 2018-09-23 (5 hrs)
 Worked on planning into the wee hours; the descriptions on some of the ILO's are... cryptic.